-Can I use a 15-nt overlap that is entirely composed of His-tag repeats (i.e., CACCACCACCACCAC)?
+Can I use a 15-nt overlap that is entirely composed of His-tag repeats (i.e. CACCACCACCAC)?

-No, you must flank the His-tag sequence on both sides with at least 2 nucleotides that are not part of the His-tag repeating sequence.
+No, you must flank the His-tag sequence on both sides with at least 2 nucleotides, that are not part of the His-tag repeating sequence.
 You should avoid repeating sequences at the end of an overlap.

-Can I PCR amplify the assembled product?
+Can I PCR-amplify the assembled product?

 Yes.
-The assembled DNA molecule is covalently joined and can be PCR amplified.
-Additionally, if the final product is a closed circular DNA molecule, it can also be used as a template in rolling-circle amplification (RCA).
+The assembled DNA molecule is covalently joined and may be PCR-amplified.
+Additionally, if the final product is a closed circular DNA molecule, it may be used as a template in rolling-circle amplification (RCA).

-The control reaction is not resulting in any colonies.
+The Gibson Assembly Master Mix control reaction is not giving me any colonies.
 Why?